emtee40/fdroid-wiki/Outreach/F-Droid-outreach-handbook.md

 * Try to avoid complex language constructs.
 Try to use simple language whenever possible.
 * Try to avoid using too many technical terms.
-Whenever using technical terms try to help users with explanations or complementary links.
+Whenever using technical terms try to provide explanations or links for further learning.
 * Run a spell check.
 * When your post is not urgent, post it to F-Droids outreach chat-room first.
   Let the outreach team give comments, thumbs-up, etc.